davidMis/DirectionField/README.md

 You can play around with it here: https://davidmis.github.io/DirectionField

-Or if you want, you can read more about it in [this blog post](https://davimis.com/TODO).

 ## What can I use it for?

 Playing with differential equations!
 Other than that, probably nothing.
 It's just for fun.